iOS Apps: Using In-App Purchases or Third Party Processing

 Free Stand-alone Apps

-So in most cases your app will need to use in-app purchases, but it is important to double check the above list to see if your app qualifies for one of the few exceptions which would save you from having to give Apple 30% of each purchase.
+In most cases, a mobile app will need to use in-app purchases, but double check the above list to see if your app qualifies for one of the few exceptions.
+This would save you from having to give Apple 30% of each purchase.
+If you are looking to build a new application, it could be smart to strategize around one of the ways you can use outside-app purchasing.